Skip to main content

 • Complete 40-hour Rape Crisis Counselor Training (provided as in-house and on-the-job training).

-• Perform all tasks in a safe manner to avoid injury to self and others.
+• safely perform all tasks to avoid injury to self and co-workers.

 Qualifications